List of Victor and Valentino characters: Charlene

 Charlene (voiced by Cristina Milizia) is a strange little girl who lives in Monte Macabre.
 She is adorned in black, resembling a goth doll, has a large gap between her teeth and unusually large eyeballs that extend past her face.
 Charlene is a very dark and macabre girl who always displays a happy disposition.
 She hangs out with her brother Pineapple and are considered Victor and Valentino's rivals.
 She openly mocks the two yet is shown to hang out and play with them on occasion.
 Charlene also has an open crush on Vic as she was quick to take part in things he is involved in and blushed heavily when he asked to go to her place and when he called her creepy, which she considers a compliment.
 She also keeps a personal doll that looks like him.
 While openly aware of Vic's hatred for her, it does not stop her from trying to be with him.
 In the crossover episode with Villainous, Charlene mistook Demencia for being in love with Vic and began to harass her.
-In "Charlene Mania," she concluded that Victor's hatred made him immune to a love perfume (which in "Tez Breaks Bad" reveals to be given by her grandfather Tez).
+In "Charlene Mania," she concluded that Victor's hatred made him immune to a love perfume.
 However, it implies that hatred would bear no effect on the perfume.

 Charlene has connections to the supernatural which she likes to use on the brothers.
 She also has a strong fondness for meeting supernatural entities and in one case asked La Llorona to adopt her.
 It is not known what her own personal goals are in relation to her grandfather Tez.
 While she is unquestionably compliant with his demands, to an almost uncomfortable level, she is still willing to stick her neck out to Vic and Val, with a catch that is.

 Pineapple

-Pineapple (voiced by Molano) is a large lumbering monosyllabic boy and brother to Charlene.
+Pineapple (voiced by Diego Molano) is a large lumbering monosyllabic boy and brother to Charlene.
 He is bigger than most of the kids in Monte Macabre and has a mohawk.
 He tends to act as more of a bodyguard or a servant to Charlene and only makes groaning noises and other sounds when necessary.
 On the side, he takes dance classes and is an expert in wrestling due to his immense size.
 He also owns a cat café.
 In "Lonely Haunts Club 3: La Llorona", it is revealed that all he can say are the words "Pine" and "Apple".